c0x12c/module-git-secret-protector/examples/basic-usage/README.md

 # Basic Usage Example

-This example demonstrates how to use the `spartan-git-secret-protector` module to manage secrets within a Git repository.
+This example demonstrates how to use the `git-secret-protector` module to manage secrets within a Git repository.

 ## Setup